AndrewKassab/preciseplanner/README.md

-# preciseplanner (v0.98)
+# preciseplanner (v1.00)
-- This command line program will help a user plan out upcoming concerts and music events.
-It will allow the user to input music events, with the corresponding artists, start times, and their dates and sort and organize them all in a data file.
+- This command line program will help a user plan out upcoming concerts and events.
+It will allow the user to input events, with their corresponding names and dates and sort and organize them all into a schedule sorted by dates.
 The user will be able to use this program to add more events to the file, check for the next upcoming event, see all shows within a specific time frame, and more.

 # Installation
 - First clone and then move into the repository.